theDevSoham/Motivations-Collection/README.md

 A simple html page to place all the motivational quotes and prayers.
 Later this will be designed properly with a proper backend.

+## Important update: This repository is not currently accepting any contributions for hacktoberfest.

 # Contributors

 <!-- Copy-paste in your Readme.md file -->